gushogg-blake/svelte-view-engine/readme.md

 `transpile`: Passed through to the build script.
 Defaults to `dev`.

 `excludeLocals`: Array of object keys to exclude from the locals that get passed to the component.
 Some keys are added by Express, and may be unnecessary and/or security concerns if exposed.
 This defaults to `["_locals", "settings", "cache"]` and is overwritten (not merged) with the supplied setting.

+`saveJs`: Save component js in .client.js and .server.js files in the build dir.
+Defaults to `dev`.